Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 Let’s face it, moving sucks.
 Even though you might be excited to get to your new place, the getting there is not that easy.

-I think most of us would agree that moving is very stressful event, from both a mental and physical standpoint.
+Moving is very stressful event, from both a mental and physical standpoint.

-There is never such a thing as a “fun” move, but there are various degrees of success or failure – I think I’ve seen some of the worst moves in the history of bad moves.
+There is never such a thing as a “fun” move, but there are various degrees of success or failure – I’ve seen some of the worst moves in the history of bad moves.

-1. Plan your move strategy
+Plan your move strategy

 If you can afford it, I highly recommend spending the money on movers for at LEAST lifting your heavy furniture.
 Unless your best friends are gym-rats training for the Strongest Man competition, your friends will most likely not be strong enough or careful enough to move heavy things without breaking your valuable furniture or their backs, neither of which will help your friendship.

 Always have your boxes packed before moving day unless you are paying for movers to pack, which should still happen prior to moving day.
 You can pay for professional movers to help you pack your items but they will not be able to discriminate what you want to keep or discard so everything will end up getting packed.
 Don’t be that person that asks your friends help you pack the day of the move – it’s something that shouldn’t be done last minute and especially not by people who are already doing you a huge favor.